 Before we get into exactly what an anti-aging facial treatment consists of, let’s take a look at some of the scientifically backed benefits—especially if you’re lacking motivation—that indicate facials are so much more than simply a pampering treatment alone.

 While over-washing your face or going overboard with products can actually cause your skin to become more broken out, regular facials can help control an acne-prone complexion.
 Proper exfoliation and products can help make extractions easier (best done by a pro, but can be handled on your own with care) and aid in the absorption of treatment products.

 At-home spot treatments can help with the look of scaring, whereas glycolic peels help reduce the appearance of large pores.
 You can consider investing in an a-home infrared light device to help keep breakouts at bay, but keep in mind that involves a daily commitment.

 When circulation is sluggish, the skin can appear to look dull, pale, and, lackluster.

 Evidence suggests that massage can improve vascular function and blood circulation, thus promoting a healthy, glowing complexion.

-Exfoliation should be a part of your weekly routine, but your monthly facial is a good opportunity to try a gentle, at-home peel or exfoliating mask in an effort to reawaken the skin and bring radiance to your look.
+Exfoliation should be a part of your weekly anti-aging facial routine, but your monthly facial is a good opportunity to try a gentle, at-home peel or exfoliating facial mask in an effort to reawaken the skin and bring radiance to your look.

 As with massage, stimulating the lymphatic system via a technique known as lymphatic drainage can help remove impurities, deliver a brighter look to the eye area, and firm and tighten your look.